SAT Math Guides

 Please feel free to improve, share, and make copies of this content, as long as you use the same, similar, or compatible license.
 In any case, please leave in an attribution to me (Erik Jacobsen) and to erikthered.com/tutor.
 The TeX source code is available by request under the same license.

-I'm a private math and physics tutor in the Summit, NJ area.
-I hold NJ Certificates of Eligibility to teach math and physics in the public schools.
-I specialize in SAT and ACT math, pre-calculus and calculus, and physics.
+I'm a private math and physics tutor in the Basking Ridge, NJ area.
+I'm currently teaching at Newark Academy in Livingston, NJ.
+I specialize in ACT math, pre-calculus and calculus, and physics.